 Later, the two reach a roadside motel, where Kyle goes to purchase chemicals needed to make explosives.
 While he is shopping (using "borrowed" money) Sarah showers and phones her mother, telling her the phone number where she is, unaware that the Terminator is on the other line and recreating the voice of Sarah's mother.
 Sarah's mother is nowhere in sight, but the appearance of the cabin's knocked down front door with a large shotgun blast hole in it suggests that the Terminator forced its way in and probably shot Sarah's mother and waited for Sarah to call.
 The Terminator then phones the motel and, using its real voice, asks the desk clerk to give him the motel's address.

-At the motel, Sarah and Kyle make a stockpile of pipe bombs filled with plastique, a compound that Kyle had learned to make and teaches Sarah to make as well, also showing her the cautious process involved to make the bombs.
+At the motel, Reese returns with a bag full of unusually matched items like ammonia and corn syrup.
+Sarah and Kyle make a stockpile of pipe bombs filled with plastique, a compound that Kyle had learned to make and teaches Sarah to make as well, also showing her the cautious process involved to make the bombs.
 When Sarah asks Kyle if he has ever had a lover, he replies he has not, a fact that touches Sarah.
 Kyle then mentions having a photo of Sarah and how he has fallen in love with her.
 Realizing he has gone too far, he furiously begins loading explosives, but Sarah stops him and kisses him.
 The two lose their inhibitions and have sex.
 Their consummation results in the conception of Sarah's (and Kyle's) son, John.

 That evening, the Terminator tracks them to the motel and the two flee again in a stolen pickup truck (alerted by a tenant's pet dog barking at the sight of the approaching Terminator).
 As they race down a wide highway, Reese makes a valiant effort to destroy the Terminator with the pipe bombs he and Sarah made, however, he is hit by gunfire.
 Sarah manages to knock the Terminator off its motorcycle and her truck flips over.

 The Terminator recovers and is immediately struck by a semi-tanker truck and dragged for a short distance.
-After the driver stops, the Terminator kills him and takes control of the truck, attempting to run down Sarah.
+After the driver stops, the Terminator kills him and takes control of the truck, (ordering the truck driver's partner to "Get out!") attempting to run down Sarah.
 Sarah is able to get Kyle out of their wrecked pickup before the Terminator runs it down.

 Near a factory, Kyle uses another pipe bomb to detonate the truck's tank trailer, which explodes.
 As Reese and Sarah embrace, the Terminator emerges from the wreckage, its flesh completely burned off.
 Reese and Sarah retreat into the factory, which is automated.
 Reese switches on as many of the machines as he can, making tracking more difficult for the Terminator.
 They are finally cornered and Reese places his last bomb in the endoskeleton of the Terminator, which explodes, scattering pieces of the android.
 Sarah, nursing a severely injured leg, finds Reese, but he's dead.

 She is suddenly attacked by the top half of the Terminator's skeleton.
 She desperately crawls away, finally luring the Terminator into a giant hydraulic press.
 She traps it there and, as it mindlessly tries to break her neck, pushes the button activating the press.
-The Terminator is crushed until its red glowing eye fades, signalling its death.
+The Terminator is crushed until its red glowing eye fades.

 Sarah is taken to an ambulance and sees the paramedics loading Kyle into a body bag.
 Later, she is driving a Jeep in the desert, a large dog in the passenger seat, seemingly towards Mexico, stopping at a gas station.
 She is more visibly pregnant with John Connor and has been recording her voice using a cassette player; the tapes are for her son.
 One of the questions she poses is whether or not she should tell John about Reese being his father and if that will affect his decision to send the warrior back in time to meet and save Sarah.
 While the Jeep's tank is filled, a young boy takes her picture with a Polaroid camera (it is the same picture that John will give Reese in the future).
 She and the boy bargain over the price and she buys it.
-The boy says something in Spanish and the gas station owner tells her he said "A storm's coming!"
-Sarah sees the storm approaching and says "I know."
-She drives off into an unknown future.
+The boy says something in Spanish and the gas station owner tells her he said that a storm is coming but she is aware of this.
+Sarah sees the storm approaching and she drives off into an unknown future.
+The ending credits roll.